HussamGoda/Final-Project/README.md

   [Study of Region of Employer]
-  - It appears that the visa applications filed by the employers within the Midwest region have the highest probability (77%) of certification.
+  - It appears that the visa applications filed by employers within the Midwest region have the highest probability (77%) of certification.
   - The employers located in the Northeast, West, and Island regions have lower chances (61%) of visa certification.
 <img src="https://github.com/HussamGoda/Final-Project/blob/main/Images/Region.png" width="400" alt="Region">